 Each of those disciplines have their own way of teaching, learning, training and performing.
 While it's true that the horse is the common denominator in all of them, you'll find many cross-discipline take-aways that might address your needs in your particular riding style.

-Stay open minded and be willing to "listen" to others, regardless of their riding styles.
+Stay open minded and be willing to "listen" to others, and appreciate other riding styles.

 4. Listening to everyone.